 Childless couples’ statistics in India and worldwide

 There has been no extensive research regarding the percentage of voluntary childlessness in India.
 Here, infertility or other physical, mental, social or economic factor is still one of the dominant causes of childlessness among married couples.
-However, according to National Family Health Survey, 2007, childlessness in India is estimated around 2.5%, with 5.5% for women aged 30-49 and 5.2% for the 45-49 age group.
+However, according to the National Family Health Survey, 2007, childlessness in India is estimated at around 2.5%, with 5.5% for women aged 30-49 and 5.2% for the 45-49 age group.

 Pew Research Center, with the supplement of Census Bureau’s Current Population Survey, has observed the global trends in childlessness.
 The percentage of women without children around the world aged 40-44 rose to 18% in 2008 from 10% in 1976.

 Research conducted mostly in developed and European countries shows that the rate of women choosing to be childfree is on the rise.
 These women fall under the urban and educated category of society.

 What is life like for couples with no children?

 Life, in the case of childless couples, is like parental couples, but with less drama.

 I know a couple who used to be my neighbours.
 In my entire history of knowing them, all I have seen is a life of marital bliss and happiness.
 There was nothing ‘abnormal’ in or ’empty’ about their life.

 The wife loved cooking and experimenting with dishes and provided tiffin services in the locality.
 The husband was an animal researcher who wanted to travel abroad someday.
 Both were doing their best to save money.
 Being childhood sweethearts, they always seemed so complete with each other.
 They worked hard for five days and in the weekends set out for dates on their bike.